 Lancashires are also wicked smart.
 Combine this with their eagerness to learn and you have one of the most trainable dog breeds England has to offer.
 Daily obedience training is the best way to take care of their mental stimulation needs.

 - The Lancashire was classified as an endangered breed in 2003 because of the decreasing number of dogs and small gene pool.

 - These dogs can draw back their lips to smile like a human.
 We call this the “heeler smile.”

 - Historians believed these dogs are the result of crossbreeding Welsh Corgis with Manchester Terriers.

 9. Border Collie

-Border Collies may be the most famous herding dogs in the world.
-And why wouldn’t they be?
+Border Collies may be the most famous (and skilled) herding dogs in the world.
+And, why wouldn’t they be?
 These collies are clever and extremely intelligent dogs.
 In addition, they love to work and will often work for the sake of working.

 It’s believed that these viking dogs were the original ancestors of the Border Collie.
-If you’ve ever seen a Border Collie in action, you’d probably notice the extreme focus and determination when they are on the field.
+If you’ve ever seen a Border Collie in action, you’d probably notice the extreme focus and determination when they’re on the field.
 Plus, they don’t seem to get tired!

 The Border Collie’s work ethic makes them the most trainable dogs in the world.
 In fact, they’re the most intelligent dog breed in terms of obedience and working IQ.
 However, they do require plenty of mental stimulation and exercise daily.